 New technologies like machine learning and blockchain offer a world of possibilities, but many of these possibilities may not actually be able to be implemented in practice, even with a huge budget.
 It's easy to promise "The product will automatically predict X with high accuracy." where X could be anything from detecting a security breach to predicting stock prices to finding the perfect outfit for you wear.
 But even if the prototype is already 70% accurate, it may never get to 80%, or whatever you need it to be to be commercially viable.

-Everyone knows that difference between an average project manager and a great project manager is astounding.
-Yet if you google "how to be a great PM", or "what makes a great PM", you only get a list of lowest common denominator qualities (organized, good communicator).
+There's a vast difference between an average project manager and an excellent project manager.
+Yet if you google "how to be a great PM", or "what makes a great PM", you only get a list of lowest common denominator qualities: organized, good communicator, blah, blah, blah.
+Of course it's important to be organized and communicate well.
+But that's just the starting point.

 As a PM, you’ve been asked to lead the prototype of a new product or feature in just a few weeks.
 Maybe you need to demo a new feature to win a customer.
 Maybe you are validating a concept or a new technology in-house.
 Or perhaps you need something visual to elicit feedback from partners.
 Either way, rapid prototyping is an essential tool in the new digital world for web, mobile and voice app development.
 Even though you only have a few weeks, it still needs to look amazing.
 How do you make it happen?